 Why Trust The Spruce?

 Theresa Holland is a freelance copywriter, editor, and product tester specializing in home improvement and lifestyle.
-For this story, she interviewed interior designer Elizabeth Herrera of Decorist, who offered buying tips and insight into the different styles and installation requirements for under-cabinet lighting.
+For this story, she interviewed interior designer Elizabeth Herrera, founder of Elizabeth Herrera Design, who offered buying tips and insight into the different styles and installation requirements for under-cabinet lighting.
 She chose products with multiple standout qualities, such as user-friendliness, easy mounting, versatility, and adjustability.
-Theresa covers light fixtures, home decor, and organizational solutions at The Spruce.
+Holland covers light fixtures, home decor, and organizational solutions at The Spruce.